olderdissen/pdf-api/readme.md

 # pdf-api

-newer project to create pdf-file like pdf-lib-lite but without restrictions. see **pdf-api-test.php** for a working example.

-this newer project follows a different strategy of collecting and storing data than the older project described below. resources are stored inside a single array for easier access. each element is accessible, changeable and removable at any time.
+updated project to create pdf-file like **pdflib** but without restrictions. this project follows a different strategy of collecting and storing data. all data is stored inside an array for easy access. each element is accessible, changeable and removable at any time.

 supported filters